 Geocoding is the process of converting addresses (e.g., a street address) into geographic coordinates (e.g., latitude and longitude) which one may use to place markers on a map, or to position a map.

-For example, the Cancer Centre for Normandy - Centre François Baclesse - located in 3 Av Général Harris, 14076, Caen, France - has geographical coordinates (49.203529, -0.354513) in WGS84 coordinate system.
-Having precise coordinates for patients included in a study allows to have information for all geographical units: from the smallest to the largest ones (IRIS for France).
-It is necessary to evaluate accessibility to health care centres or health professionals (for example using distance), to perform environmental studies which aim to determine the effect of given pollutants on health and to calculate ecological deprivation indexes.
-In our previous example, geographical coordinates correspond to IRIS number 141181404.
+For example, the Cancer Centre for Normandy - Centre François Baclesse - located in 3 Av Général Harris, 14076, Caen, France - has geographical coordinates y = 49.203529, x= -0.354513 in WGS84 coordinate system, corresponding to French census tract IRIS number 141181404.
 Geocoded addresses can be subsequently aggregated to any geographical units (administrative or user defined), which is beneficial when dataset cover longer time periods that are subject to changes in geographical units.